RicardoAMendoza/AppWIN_CRUD.v2.0_sqlServer_Rm/README.md

 ## Interface : Application View

-We develop the Interface, Classes and functions for the CRUD application in C#
+We develop the Interface, Classes and functions for the CRUD application in C#.

+The Update and Save into the database is done with teh same button and changes with the app from save >>> to Update >>>

 ![Interface](/img/interface.jpg "View")